CrackTheEgg/CrackTheEgg/README.md

 ## 🤔 Why Atlas?

-The cloud isn't just infrastructure — it's a **global architecture movement**.
-Solutions Architects are no longer designing for single apps or teams — they're engineering for scale, resilience, and global reach.
+Cloud computing has evolved beyond just infrastructure — it's become a **global architecture movement**.
+Today's solutions are built not just for apps or teams, but for scale, resilience, and impact across borders.

-**Atlas** is named for that shift: designing with the wider world in mind.
-This project doesn't teach AWS in isolation.
-It mirrors how real-world architects think:
+**Atlas** reflects that shift: a mindset of designing with the wider world in mind.
+It’s a learning journey that mirrors how real architects work — not just configuring services, but thinking systemically.

-* From client brief ➝ to architectural diagrams ➝ to deployment ➝ to optimization
+- From client brief ➝ to architecture diagrams ➝ to deployment ➝ to iteration
-* From simple triggers ➝ to distributed systems ➝ to ethical impact
+- From simple triggers ➝ to distributed systems ➝ to meaningful impact
-* From services ➝ to systems ➝ to ecosystems
+- From services ➝ to systems ➝ to ecosystems

-It's not just about learning AWS — it's about learning to **think like an architect**: with clarity, empathy, and a global perspective.
+It’s not just about learning AWS — it’s about learning to **think like an architect**: with clarity, empathy, and a global perspective.

 ---